June in Tokyo gets a bad reputation. They say it's plum rain season. Stay away!

 A: No, it won't!
 Many attractions at DisneySea are indoors, so it's a great place to visit in the rain.
 The "Mysterious Island" area looks incredibly atmospheric in the rain, too.
 Just wear a poncho!

-Q: Is it too humid to walk around?
+Q: Is it too humid to walk around Tokyo in this weather?

 A: It’s humid, but not quite at Singapore levels yet.
 As long as you stay hydrated and take breaks in air-conditioned shops, you'll be fine.